UCLA School of Theater, Film and Television: Facilities

 The School of Theater, Film and Television consists of a linked network of professional theaters, sound stages, and television studios.

 The Billy Wilder Theater at the Hammer Museum

 Made possible by a $5 million gift from Audrey L. Wilder and designed by Michael Maltzan Architecture, the 295-seat Billy Wilder Theater is situated on the Courtyard level of the Hammer Museum in Westwood Village.

 Geffen Playhouse

 The Geffen Playhouse was founded in 1995 by former UCLA TFT Dean Gilbert Cates.
-The theater is owned by UCLA and named after entertainment executive and philanthropist David Geffen, who gave a substantial initial gift for the restoration of the theater’s building, originally constructed in 1929.
+The theater is named after entertainment executive and philanthropist David Geffen, who gave a substantial initial gift for the restoration of the theater’s building, originally constructed in 1929.